CompCogNeuro/sims/ch3/inhib/README.md

 To make things simpler at the outset, we have so far been exploring a relatively easy case for inhibition where the network does not have bidirectional excitatory connectivity, which is where inhibition really becomes essential to prevent runaway positive feedback dynamics.
 Now, let's try running a network with two bidirectionally connected hidden layers.

-* First, select Defaults to get back the default parameters, do a Run for comparison, and then click on the `BidirNet`, and click on the `Bidir Net` tab to view this network.
+* First, select `Defaults` to get back the default parameters, then click on the `BidirNet` switch in the left panel, and click on the `Bidir Net` tab to view this network.

 In extending the network to the bidirectional case, we also have to extend our notions of what feedforward inhibition is.
 In general, the role of feedforward inhibition is to anticipate and counterbalance the level of excitatory input coming into a layer.
 Thus, in a network with bidirectional excitatory connectivity, the inhibitory neurons for a given layer also have to receive the top-down excitatory connections, which play the role of "feedforward" inhibition.

 ⇒ Verify that this network has both bidirectional excitatory connectivity and the "feedforward" inhibition coming back from the second hidden layer by examining the `r.Wt` weights as usual.

-* Now `Init` and `Test Trial` this network.
-Then click back over to `TstCycPlot` to see average activity over time.
+* Now `Init` and `Step Trial` this network.
+Then click back over to `Test Cycle Plot` to see average activity over time.

 The plot shows the average activity for only the first hidden and inhibitory layers (as before).
 Note that the initial part up until the point where the second hidden layer begins to be active is the same as before, but as the second layer activates, it feeds back to the first layer inhibitory neurons, which become more active, as do the excitatory neurons.
 However, the overall activity level remains quite under control and not substantially different than before.
 Thus, the inhibition is able to keep the positive feedback dynamics fully in check.

 Next, we will see that inhibition is differentially important for bidirectionally connected networks.

-* Set the `HiddenGbarI` parameter to .35, and `Test Trial`.
+* Set the `HiddenGbarI` parameter to .35, and `Step Trial`.

 This reduces the amount of inhibition on the excitatory neurons.
 Note that this has a relatively small impact on the initial, feedforward portion of the activity curve, but when the second hidden layer becomes active, the network becomes catastrophically over activated -- an epileptic fit!